San916/vulkan-object-loader/README.md

 <h3> Setting up the solution </h3>

-Download the folder named `files-to-place-in-minimal`, then drag the contents of the folder into `wxWidgets-3.2.4\samples\minimal` (not the actual folder itself), then open up `wxWidgets-3.2.4\samples\minimal\minimal_vc15.sln`.
+Drag the contents of the folder named `files-to-place-in-minimal` into `wxWidgets-3.2.4\samples\minimal`, then open up `wxWidgets-3.2.4\samples\minimal\minimal_vc15.sln`.

  - At the top of Visual Studio, go into `View -> Other Windows -> Property Manager`
  - In the `Property Manager`, drop down `minimal` and right-click `Debug|x64`, select `Add Existing Property Sheet...` and select the file `PropertySheet.props`
  - Go into `minimal -> Properties -> General -> C++ Language Stantard` while in the `Debug x64` configuration, and select the option with `C++17`
- - At the top of the `Solution Explorer`, select `Show All Files`, right click every file shown in the image below, and select `Include In Project`
+ - At the top of the `Solution Explorer`, select `Show All Files`, right click every file shown in the image below (these are all the relevant files), and select `Include In Project`

 <img src="./images/solution-explorer.JPG" alt="Image of a Visual Studio Solution Explorer" height="700">